zhannamatuzak/porada-de/README.md

 ### Features Left to Implement

 - The About page will be improved by adding photos and personal information of all team members.
-The team members are already asked to prepare photos and descriptions about themselves.
-As the page About Us has the aim to attract the new team members, it should be more appealing and contain personal information and the information of all team members.
+The team members are already asked to prepare photos and descriptions of themselves.
+As the page About Us has the aim to attract new team members, it should be more appealing and contain personal information and the information of all team members.

-- The form on Contact page will be improved as well.
+- The form on the Contact page will be improved as well.
 It should be added one more box with a dropdown list with predefined topic options.
-The reason for this is to give options for possible decisions: to “join", “to collaborate”, “to ask a general question”, “to ask a specific question”.
+The reason for this is to give options for possible decisions: to “join", “to collaborate”, “to ask a general question”, or “to ask a specific question”.
 It is not integrated yet because it is not discussed with all team members.

 - Also the Facebook Community page should be added.
 It could be very useful because the [Facebook community](https://www.facebook.com/groups/642363020399443) is closed and to become a member the person has to meet certain criteria.